altruizim101/Final-Project/README.md

 This approach will inform farmers in their strategies to safeguard harvests from crop diseases, improving yield.

 The features of the dataset include the following parameters: soil nutrients phosphorus (P), potassium (K), and nitrogen (N),
-temperature, humidity, rainfall, and soil pH.
+and weather characteristics temperature, humidity, rainfall, and soil pH.
 The target is the crop label (crop name).

 We first visualize the data to gain understanding of the dataset, features distributions through Histograms, Scatter plots, Boxplots, Violin plots, and features relationship uisng Correlation matrix, Covariance matrix, and Pairplots.